tebasakyu/wear-compass-2/README.md

 ## wear
 ![ss_4](https://raw.github.com/wiki/s-makotoy/wear-compass-2/ss_4.png)

+## What is this app
+Navigate to destination on wearable device.
+Destination select on mobile.

 ## Usage
 This app use `Google Places API for Android`.
 Please input your API key to `mobile/src/main/res/values/key.xml`.